a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 			2. Tasks are unrelated to each other
 2. Summary
 	1. Context Switches, and their impact on performance (thrashing)
+	2. How thread scheduling works in the Operating System
+	3. When to prefer Multithreaded over Multi-Processes architecture

 ### Quiz 1: Threading and Operating Systems Fundamentals Quiz ###

 ## Threading Fundamentals - Thread Creation ##
 ### Tips About Coding Lectures and Debugging Instructions ###
+1.

 ### Threads Creation - Part 1, Thread Capabilities & Debugging ###
 ### Threads Creation - Part 2, Thread Inheritance ###
 ### Quiz 2: Thread Creation ###